Would you like to drive more website traffic from your Facebook page?

 4. Pin posts to the top:-

-Another great way to drive website traffic is by pinning posts to the top.
+Another great way to drive more website traffic from your Facebook page is by pinning posts to the top.
 When you publish a new post or your most important ones, pin it right to the top.
 This can be done by hovering over your post, clicking on the edit button and then clicking on ‘Pin to the top’.

 When the gold coloured mark appears, on the right corner of the post, it means that the post has been pinned to the top – which means that no matter what you share this post will remain right there.